colbyn/colbyn/COMMUNITY-BUILDING.md

 Maybe my focus should be simply getting rich by whatever means.
 So afterwards I’ll have money to throw around to experiment with alternative models that achieve my desired goals.

+---

+**Closing remarks,**

+I think it’s interesting that the guy who’s considered to be the patron Saint of community building converted to Christianity after experiencing simple humanity from the Christians (in his life as a roman soldier).
+Looking back on my own life, it seems like those few who showed any kindness with regard to me were themselves Christian, and after Pachomius’ own story I was like, I don’t know any which way but I may as well identify as Christian myself to honor their small acts of kindness.
+(Sorry Bertrand Russell.)